The Drainage Services Department The Government of the Hong Kong Special Administrative Region

 We consider it more equitable to link the charges for sewage services directly to the quantity and quality of discharge than to general taxes.
 Otherwise, people paying heavier general taxes but producing nominal amount of wastewater will be subsidizing those discharging more pollutant.

-Please refer to the Drainage Services Department (DSD) Annual Report.
-The web version of the Annual Report has been uploaded in the web site of DSD under Publicity and Publication > Publicity.
+Please refer to the Drainage Services Department (DSD) Sustainability Reports.
+The web version of the DSD Sustainability Reports have been uploaded in the web site of DSD under Publicity and Publication > Publicity.

 Exemption of SC is granted to domestic users for the first 12 cubic metres of water consumed during each of the 4-month billing period.
 The exemption arrangement is in line with water charges.
 This is fair to all domestic users as all of them enjoy this exemption.